 Equitable Access to Water, Sanitation and Hygiene

-Lack of improved water, sanitation, and hygiene in poor settlements directly impacts the health, safety, and well-being of community residents.
+Lack of improved (WaSH) water, sanitation, and hygiene in poor settlements directly impacts the health, safety, and well-being of community residents.
 Women and girls are more exposed to the burden of inadequate sanitation while still experiencing a general disempowerment that prevents them from taking a central role in sanitation decision-making.
 We believe providing WASH services sustainably requires an integrated approach that addresses interconnected issues of physical infrastructure, behavior, natural resource management, and community capacity.

 Supporting functional toilets and connections to city level water and sewage networks

 We play a crucial role in linking low-income communities to government programs and private sources of funding to support the construction of functional toilets in homes and schools.
 We work with communities and local governments to resolve land tenure and financial obstacles that hinder legal access to municipal water supply and wastewater services.

 Encouraging communities to adopt responsible sanitation behaviour